Seteeri/Particle/README.md

 ## The Architecture

-* Focusing on SBCL due to best performance
+* PicoLisp due to simplicity and expressiveness
 * Two process system - model/view
   * Model contains a task manager that spreads tasks across frames
     * Maintains low-latency through soft deadlines
   * View SRP: draw triangles and poll socket for commands
     * Separate process from model to minimize pressure on GC
-  * GC will have to be rewritten eventually
-    * Similar constraints as Java ZGC
 * Rendering engine is essentially a particle system
   * Plans to pursue tiled forward shading engine (Forward+)
   * OpenGL ES 3.2+